Israeli occupation of the Gaza Strip

 Aerial photo of the Gaza Strip in May 2005, with Israeli settlements shown in blue prior to their abolition in the Israeli disengagement from Gaza.

-In 1956, the Gaza Strip came under military occupation by Israel for a period of four months during the Suez Crisis.
-Israel captured it again on 6 June 1967 after the Six Day War.
+In 1956, the Gaza Strip was captured by Israel from Egypt for a period of four months during the Suez Crisis.
+Israel returned it back to Egypt in March 1957, due to heavy international pressure.
+Israel captured it again on 6 June 1967 during the Six-Day War.
 The United Nations, international human rights organizations, International Court of Justice, European Union, International Criminal Court, most of the international community and most legal academics and experts regard the Gaza Strip to still be under military occupation by Israel, as Israel still maintains direct control over Gaza's air and maritime space, six of Gaza's seven land crossings, a no-go buffer zone within the territory, and the Palestinian population registry.
 Israel, the United States, and other legal, military, and foreign policy experts otherwise contend that Israel "ceded the effective control needed under the legal definition of occupation" upon its disengagement in 2005.
 Israel continues to maintain a blockade of the Gaza Strip, limiting the movement of goods and people in and out of the Gaza Strip.